eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 ========================
 The DDS Simple Discovery remains on the discovery of individual entities by multicast communication.
-No previous information about the network and its architecture is needed in order to create a new monitor that connects with the *Participants* already running in the same net. |br|
+No previous information about the network and its architecture is needed in order to create a new monitor that connects with the *Participants* already running in the same network.
-In order to configure this kind of Domain monitoring, it is only needed to specify the number of the Domain that is going to be tracking.
+In order to configure this kind of Domain monitoring, it is only needed to specify the number of the Domain that is going to be tracked

 .. _discovery_server_monitor: